spritz/spritz/README.md

 Alternative design: Only the "source" publisher can perform flow control.
 That is optionally accessible from subscription via something like `@Nullable Subscription.getFlowControl()`

+### React4j Integration

+Interesting idea - enhance react4j so that can convert handlers into stream sources.
+Also bind props to output streams.
+This is based on vue integration that uses similar thing inside template language ala https://egghead.io/courses/build-async-vue-js-apps-with-rxjs - In react4j the approach is probably to create a wrapper component? stream pipes in new props each time?